 This method of calibration is popular because it reduces the need for math calculations.
-A gallon equals 128 ounces, so if a sprayer is calibrated for an area of 1/128th of an acre (1 acre = 43,560sq ft \div 128 = 340 sq ft), then the ounces collected during calibration equate to gallons per acre.
+A gallon equals 128 ounces, so if a sprayer is calibrated for an area of 1/128th of an acre (1 acre = 43,560 sq ft \div 128 = 340 sq ft), then the ounces collected during calibration equate to gallons per acre.
 Materials needed include a stopwatch, measuring tape or wheel, flags to mark the course (Figure 21), and containers to collect and measure the liquid discharge.

 Begin by measuring the nozzle spacing on the boom to determine the course length required to cover 1/128th of an acre with the spray from one nozzle (1/128th of an acre = 340 sq ft).
 Convert the nozzle spacing in inches to feet.
-For example, using a 20-inch nozzle spacing $(20 \div 12 \text{ in/ft} = 1.67)$ ft), each nozzle sprays a width of 1.67 feet.
-Divide 340 square feet by the nozzle spacing in feet to determine the length of the calibration area required (340 sq feet \div 1.67 ft nozzle spacing = performance before calibration boom height, nozzle selection, and nozzle spacing will provide a uniform application (Figure 20).
-The next step is to move on to the calibration process.

-approximately 204 lin ft).
+For example, using a 20-inch nozzle spacing ($20 \div 12$ in/ft =1.67 ft), each nozzle sprays a width of 1.67 feet.
+Divide 340 square feet by the nozzle spacing in feet to determine the length of the calibration area required (340 sq feet \div 1.67 ft nozzle spacing = approximately 204 lin ft).
 (See Table 6 for course lengths based upon standard nozzle spacing).